 You do not have to follow someone to be able to list them.
 This can be helpful for celebrities and news people (that you make lists for).

 So give your lists some thought.
-It is so much work to go backwards and fix these.
+Think keywords.
+It is so much work to go backward and fix these.

 Lists can be public or private.
-People know what the name of the list is and can subscribe to your public lists.
+When you add people to a list, they will be notified that they are listed and the name of the list.
+Twitter users can subscribe to your public lists.
 I don’t use private lists.

 More: Twitter Help Center: Using Twitter Lists

 In my talk, “You Are What You Tweet,” I emphasized the importance of listing and relationships.
 It is important to think about what relationships you may want to list.